TanzHasan/TreeVariants/README.md

 The nature of this variant of fractal tree allows it to be very easily distorted and pop out at the viewer.

 ### Resources
-The general idea for this was inspired by The Coding Train.

 The code uses p5.js